S-W-Leong/TouchNoGo-finhack/AUTOPLAN_NEXTGEN_RISK_OPS_PLAN.md

 Status: ready for implementation
 Voice source: `codex-only` in this run

-## Plan Summary

-Build an AI-native financial crime operations layer for TNG.

-Do not pitch another fraud dashboard, another rules engine, or another sanctions checker.
-Pitch the layer above them:

-- ingest existing risk signals
-- resolve them into an evidence graph
-- run specialist agents to investigate
-- recommend the next action with evidence and policy citations
-- draft regulator-ready reports
-- replay synthetic attack scenarios before shipping new controls

-Short version: move from `alert -> analyst queue` to `alert -> investigation -> action -> report -> replay`.

-## Rubric Guardrails (Day 1 Judging Notes)

-1. **AI must be justified.**
-   - Do not add LLMs everywhere.
-   - Use AI where it helps with evidence assembly, action recommendation, policy reasoning, report drafting, or replay tradeoffs.
-   - Use deterministic rules where deterministic rules are stronger.

-2. **The prototype must survive follow-up.**
-   - A strong first 30 seconds means nothing if the second click breaks.
-   - Edge cases, degraded states, and security posture matter.

-3. **Two clouds must do real work.**
-   - One cloud for the app and seeded data, another for AI or replay is fine if the split has a real reason.
-   - Cosmetic multi-cloud loses.

-4. **Impact has to be real and visible fast.**
-   - The real user is the fraud or AML analyst.
-   - The pain is a risky flow that needs a decision before payout.
-   - The demo must make that pain and intervention obvious in under 4 minutes.

-5. **Presentation is load-bearing.**
-   - Clean deck, clean README, one sharp case, one sharp replay story.
-   - No feature stuffing.

-## Strongest Challenge To The Original Direction

-Original direction:
-- `real-time AML + sanctions screener`

-Recommended direction:
-- `agentic investigation and response layer`, with sanctions screening as one input

-Why:
-- generic screening already exists everywhere
-- a prettier queue does not beat TNG's current stack or the market leaders
-- the gap is analyst leverage, explanation quality, policy traceability, and replay/simulation

-What changes:
-- the demo becomes clearly next-gen
-- the UI stops looking like an alert list
-- the hackathon story becomes "we make existing controls smarter" instead of "we rebuilt controls badly"

-## Phase 0: Scope Lock
+## What This Doc Does

+Use this file for:

+- MVP scope
+- ranked build order
+- architecture
+- design contract
+- test and risk plan
+- demo sequence
+- CTO and mentor questions
+- post-MVP backlog

+Do not use this file for:

+- hackathon logistics
+- deep vendor research
+- pitch-script detail

+Those live in `tng-doc-by-shiwei.md` and `FRAUD_OPS_MARKET_RESEARCH_2026-04-25.md`.

+## Current Call

+- Track: `Security & Fraud`
+- Product: `AI-native pre-payout decision workspace for fraud + AML ops`
+- Hero case: `cross-border near-watchlist payout`
+- Hero replay: `watchlist-payout`, the watchlist threshold tradeoff replay
+- Wedge: `evidence graph + specialist agents + human action rail + replay lab`

+One-line pitch:

+`TNG RiskOps Agent turns fraud and AML alerts into evidence-backed pre-payout decisions, export-ready case notes, and replayable policy tradeoffs.`

+Short version:

+`alert -> investigation -> action -> report -> replay`

+## Guardrails From The Rubric

+1. AI must be justified.
+   Use AI for evidence assembly, action recommendation, policy reasoning, note drafting, and replay tradeoffs.
+   Do not use AI where rules are stronger.
+2. The prototype must survive follow-up.
+   A good first click means nothing if the second click breaks.
+3. Two clouds must do real work.
+   One cloud for app and seeded data, one for AI or replay, with a real reason for the split.
+4. Impact has to be real and visible fast.
+   The user is the fraud or AML analyst making a decision before payout.
+5. Presentation is load-bearing.
+   One sharp case beats feature stuffing.

+## Ranked Build Order

+1. End-to-end hero case that ends in a visible pre-payout action.
+   Build: seeded alert -> evidence -> recommendation -> human `hold`, `step-up`, or `escalate` -> export note.
+   Why: without this, the product story fails.
+2. One-screen investigation workspace.
+   Build: facts, AI inferences, evidence timeline, linked entities, triggered controls, uncertainty, and action rail.
+   Why: this is the real fraud-ops pain.
+3. Evidence-backed AI recommendation, human approval, and note export.
+   Build: specialist agents, policy citations, missing-data requests, confidence, grounded rationale, and export-ready notes.
+   Why: this is the strongest AI justification.
+4. Purposeful multi-cloud split.
+   Build: app and seeded data on one cloud, AI or replay on the second, with one sentence judges can repeat back.
+   Why: hard judging requirement.
+5. Replay lab for one policy tradeoff.
+   Build: current threshold vs stricter threshold, caught bad payments vs delayed good payments.
+   Why: strongest differentiator and something real fraud ops teams want.
+6. Queue ranking and one backup case.
+   Build: reason chips, risk level, next action, second scenario for Q&A.
+   Why: improves realism, but only after the hero case works.
+7. Thin customer step-up moment, only if the first six are stable.
+   Why: useful for the "before money leaves" story, but easy to overscope.

+## Scope Lock

 ### In scope for the hackathon MVP

 1. Ingest fake or seeded events from fraud rules, watchlist matches, device risk, and merchant anomalies.
 2. Resolve users, wallets, devices, merchants, and beneficiaries into one case graph.
-3. Run specialist agents that produce facts, inferences, missing data requests, and recommended actions.
+3. Run specialist agents that produce facts, inferences, missing-data requests, and recommended actions.
 4. Show an investigator workspace with evidence, uncertainty, next steps, and action buttons.
 5. Generate a case note or SAR-style draft from the evidence ledger.
-6. Include a replay/simulator tab for synthetic attack scenarios.
+6. Include a replay or simulator tab for synthetic attack scenarios.

-### NOT in scope
+### Not in scope

-- Replacing TNG's core payments switch.
+- Replacing TNG's core payments switch
-- Building a full sanctions provider or external screening network.
+- building a full sanctions provider or external screening network
-- Training a proprietary fraud model from production traffic.
+- training a proprietary fraud model from production traffic
-- Full consumer app redesign.
+- full consumer app redesign
-- Live bank, telco, or government integrations.
+- live bank, telco, or government integrations
-- Automatic irreversible enforcement without human approval.
+- automatic irreversible enforcement without human approval
-- Full multilingual customer rescue workflow.
+- full multilingual customer rescue workflow
-- Production-grade event streaming infra.
+- production-grade event streaming infrastructure

-## What Already Exists
+## Reuse And Current Assets

 ### In the repo

-- `README.md`: idea inventory and ranked startup analogs
+- `README.md`: current call and doc map
-- `index.html`: plain-language fake queue UI with cases, reasons, and detail panel
+- `index.html`: seeded queue UI, cases, and replay scenarios

 ### In the product environment